atmostadam/cats-api/README.md

+## Vision
+1. To fill a gap that exists where Therapy Cats are only being offered to hospitals and treatment centers.
+There are currently an insufficient number of Therapy Cats in the United States to be offered to individuals in need of care.

+## Technical Objective
+1. To compare the performance of modern Java workflow engines and workflow design patterns.
+2. To expand Adam's knowledge base and skill set by prototyping programming design patterns, technologies, libraries, frameworks and languages
+3. To demo and showcase Adam's existing capabilities

 Adam's Personal GitHub Prototyping Repositories and Demo Showcase

 The Cat Repositories are conceptually linked by the vision of a Charity dedicated to the care of Cats in need.